 The following parameters describe the parameters for the moving harmonic constraint feature of NAMD.

-• movingConstraints < Are moving constraints active >
+• movingConstraints < Are moving constraints active > Acceptable Values: on or off

 Description: Should moving restraints be applied to the system.
 If set to on, then movingConsVel must be defined.
 May not be used with rotConstraints.